#exploring

 Is it possible to enter Oeschinensee in winter?

-If the ice is thick enough and there is enough snow on Oeschinensee , the "Ice Walk" is prepared on the lake.
+When the ice is thick enough and there is sufficient snow, a trail is cleared on the lake for the “Ice Walk” in the Oeschinensee area Oeschinensee Kandersteg in the Bernese Oberland.
 This is open to all pedestrians.
 Good, warm winter hiking boots are required.
-On the "Ice Walk", it is important to observe the clearance for walking on the frozen lake and the avalanche bulletin on site.
+When using the “Ice Walk,” you must strictly observe the official authorization to walk on the frozen lake as well as the local avalanche bulletin.

 What outdoor guidelines apply to waste collection and separation?

-What outdoor guidelines apply to winter hikes and the "Ice Walk"?
+What general outdoor guidelines apply to winter hikes in the Oeschinensee area?

-Stay safely on the marked and open winter hiking trails and avoid shortcuts.
-This also applies to snowshoe hikers.
-Check the level of difficulty and your equipment carefully for each hike.
-Be aware that you will be crossing the ski slopes and using them in places.
-During the "Ice Walk", it is important to observe the clearance of the frozen lake and the avalanche bulletin (SLF), see info screens and information boards in the area.
+In the Oeschinensee area Oeschinensee Kandersteg in the Bernese Oberland, always stay on the marked and open winter hiking trails and avoid taking shortcuts—this also applies to snowshoers.
+Before every hike, carefully check the difficulty level and ensure your equipment is suitable.
+Be aware that you will be crossing ski slopes and sharing them in some places.
+For the “Ice Walk,” pay attention to the frozen lake’s accessibility status and the avalanche bulletin (SLF)—check the information screens and signage in the area.

 Oeschinensee